John Roberts (sportscaster)

 John Roberts (born October 2, 1965) is an American former on-air broadcaster for NASCAR coverage on Speed Channel, which later became Fox Sports 1.
 He appeared on NASCAR Race Hub and NASCAR Live! and until 2014, he appeared on NASCAR RaceDay and NASCAR Victory Lane, while also having served as a substitute studio host for NASCAR on Fox in 2012.
-He co-hosted Tradin’ Paint on Sirius XM NASCAR Radio up until that show's cancellation.
+He co-hosted Tradin’ Paint on SiriusXM NASCAR Radio up until that show's cancellation.